maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Women's March Wordcloud Positive" src="/WomensMarch/Positive.png">

 Some words that pop out include 'shoutout WomensMarch' and 'unstoppable.'
 Hillary Clinton and Cecile Richards seemed to be mentioned frequently.
+Demi Lovato and Miley Cyrus are also mentioned too, as well as Cyrus’s organization the Happy Hippie Foundation.
 ```
 Wordcloud (Neutral):
 ```